 The CE is important because it is the only Federal survey to provide information on the complete range of consumers' expenditures and incomes, as well as the characteristics of those consumers.
 It is used by economic policymakers examining the impact of policy changes on economic groups, by the Census Bureau as the source of thresholds for the Supplemental Poverty Measure, by businesses and academic researchers studying consumers' spending habits and trends, by other Federal agencies, and, perhaps most importantly, to regularly revise the Consumer Price Index market basket of goods and services and their relative importance.

-- NEW The agenda for the 2016 CE Survey Methods Symposium is now available.
+- The agenda for the 2016 CE Survey Methods Symposium is now available.
 (PDF)

-- NEW Computer Assisted Personal Interview (CAPI) Survey 2015 is now available.
+- Computer Assisted Personal Interview (CAPI) Survey 2015 is now available.
 (HTML)

-- NEW Using gasoline data to explain inelasticity (HTML) (PDF)
+- Using gasoline data to explain inelasticity (HTML) (PDF)

-- NEW A closer look at spending patterns of older Americans (HTML) (PDF)
+- A closer look at spending patterns of older Americans (HTML) (PDF)

-- NEW BLS Handbook of Methods, Consumer Expenditures and Income Chapter
+- BLS Handbook of Methods, Consumer Expenditures and Income Chapter

-- NEW Expenditures on cellular phone services have increased significantly since 2007 (HTML) (PDF)
+- Expenditures on cellular phone services have increased significantly since 2007 (HTML) (PDF)